 Since that experience, the metaphor has continued to inhabit me, growing richer and more profound and spreading to color every aspect of my life, including my work.

 Along the way, however, those feminist, independent patterns weren’t quite ready to concede without a fight.
 There were times when I thought petulantly: now wait a minute… why should I stay home and tend the fire while everyone else gets to go out and have fun!?

 I shared this with my mother one day, who – with characteristic wisdom – observed: “It’s not about staying home while others go out.
 Fire is a powerful symbol of transformation.”
 In that moment, I remembered a conversation just days earlier with my seven-year-old son.
 “Mommy, do you know what plasma is?” he had asked.
 “No,” I said.
 “Do you??”
 His response was something along the lines of : “Yes, it’s the fourth state of matter.
 There’s solid, liquid, gas and then plasma.
 Plasma is matter in a state of transformation.
 Like fire.
 Fire is matter in a state of transformation.”
-(I’m not kidding!)
+(I was pretty blown away!)

 Multiple facets of my life came into sudden alignment.
 I could almost feel the gears click into place in my brain.